by-student-2017/CP2k-v.9.1-examples/QMMM/EAM_potential/lammps_version/README.txt

 Parameters for V were taken from: m = 20, n = 20
 S. Zhao et al., Acta Materialia, 219, 117233 (2021)
+In this paper, confirmation is given for BCC VTaTi and VTaW.

 Parameters for Zn were taken from:
 Maybe, m = 20, n = 20